 Why?
 It’s about trust.
 Much like word-of-mouth from someone the customer knows, a glowing customer testimonial tells the potential consumer that other folks like them have found the product helpful.

 “These days, 87 percent of buying decisions begin with research conducted online before the purchase is made,” says Rani Sivesind, a customer success operations manager at Zendesk.
 “And 92 percent of consumers are more likely to trust nonpaid recommendations than any other type of advertising.”

 Those are numbers every business should pay attention to.
 In this article we’ll define customer testimonials, explore why they matter, and provide examples of how to secure and craft an effective customer testimonial.

 What is a customer testimonial?

 A customer testimonial is an endorsement of a product or service provided by a satisfied customer.
-Companies often solicit testimonials from happy or long-term clients, then present their recommendations as featured quotes, articles, videos, or podcasts.
+Companies often ask for relevant testimonials from happy or long-term clients, then present their recommendations as featured quotes, articles, videos, or podcasts.

-While anyone can contribute a customer review on a product page, testimonial pages are carefully curated to include only positive customer stories.
+While anyone can contribute a customer review on a product page or on social media, testimonial pages are carefully curated to include only positive customer stories.

 Why do customer testimonials matter?

 No matter how good your marketing is, most buyers don’t want to simply “take your word for it.”
-They want real-life examples of satisfied customers.
+A prospective customer wants real-life examples of satisfied customers.
 Testimonials provide social proof, reassuring customers that a product or service will work as advertised.